chazzpm/aFICSCHASS/_posts/2020-01-20-01ScienceMindset.md

 Let us assume our U5 talent name, a proactive inference agent (-on, a monad [Leibniz-1714, Friston-2020]), is Gunter or Guillermo.
 So, let us call this ideal synergon **G-on**, or **Gon** as apelative and, he will be the subject of our architecture of football education.

 {% include info.html text="If his name is Mauricio or Manuel or Matias, it would be called M-on or 'Mon', and the like.
-Each one of our five hundred talents registered in Academia Emeritense every year.
-A 'monad' the atomic universe of football"%}
+Each one of our five hundred talents registered in Academia Emeritense every year:  A 'monad', the atomic universe of football"%}

 ## 1.2. aFootball as a System of Interactions over Event Drive Time in an Unbounded Landscape
 **Information** is *form*.
 The nature of *form* are *relations between objects*.
 This is the reason to conceives **science** as a *system* of *relations over time* driven by events in *space*.
 This multiple-Universe perspectives is the **core of the mindset of science** today.